 Charlotte KimClass of 2026

-Charlotte is a J.D. candidate and Tech Law & Policy Scholar at Georgetown Law.
-Charlotte is interested in AI regulation, data privacy, and biotech patent law.
+Charlotte is a J.D. candidate and Tech Law & Policy Scholar at Georgetown University Law Center.
+She is an incoming 2025 Summer Associate at Latham & Watkins in San Diego and is interested in representing clinical-stage biotechnology companies.